anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 An OpenStack flavor defines the characteristics ("capabilities") of a server (viz., VMs or instances) that will be deployed on hosts assigned a host-profile.
-A many to many relationship exists between flavors and host profiles.
-Multiple flavors can be defined with overlapping capability specifications with only slight variations that servers of these flavor types can be hosted on similary configured (host profile) compute hosts.
-Similarly, a server can be specified with a flavor that allows it to be hosted on, say, a host configured as per the Basic profile or a host configured as per the High-Performance profile.
+A many-to-many relationship exists between flavors and host profiles.
+Multiple flavors can be defined with overlapping capability specifications with only slight variations that servers of these flavor types can be hosted on similarly configured (host profile) compute hosts.
+Similarly, a server can be specified with a flavor that allows it to be hosted on, say, a host configured as per the Basic profile, or a host configured as per the High-Performance profile.
 Please note that workloads that specify a server flavor so as to be hosted on a host configured as per the High-Performance profile, may not be able to run (adequately with expected performance) on a host configured as per